29-Year-Old Defenseman – Buffalo Sabres

 Justin Falk Contract Information:

-Falk will play in Wednesday's game against the Lightning, Andrew Gross of The Record reports.
+Falk (undisclosed) will be in the lineup for Friday's game against the Red Wings, Mike Harrington of The Buffalo News reports.

 To instantly reveal our fantasy analysis of every player – including Justin Falk – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Justin Falk: Past News Updates ( ▲ View most recent update )